Small Business Cybersecurity

 Stealing passwords is another way hackers can access a small business’s computer network.
 They may implement several processes to gain this information, including guessing, utilizing specially designed programs that combine various dictionary words, and attempting to track users’ keystrokes as they type login information.

-Maintaining cybersecurity for small business environments requires adhering to a series of best practices.
+Maintaining cybersecurity for small business environments requires adhering to a series of best practices:

 Continuous Employee Training

-Human error often opens the door to a cyberattack.
-Your employees should receive regular training and reminders regarding how to avoid practices that could lead to a data breach.
-Examples include how to recognize a potential phishing email, creating strong passwords and updating them frequently, providing tips for using the network safely, and instituting procedures for handling sensitive customer information.
-Did you know 90% of successful cyber attacks gain entry from a click in a phishing message.
+Did you know 90% of successful cyber attacks gain entry from a click in a phishing message?
 Core offers training that will deliver easy-to-digest, relevant training to help prevent this.
 We will help your favorite people (even family) learn to recognize and not click on emails that could harm your company.
 If you’d like crazy, affordable training for your people, just email us today for a free quote and ask about Phishing Training.

 Update Computer Software